Carmenda-nl/carmenda_pseudonymize_core/README.md

 [![API](https://img.shields.io/badge/api-REST-orange)](https://www.django-rest-framework.org/)
 [![License](https://img.shields.io/badge/license-GPL--3.0-blue)](https://www.gnu.org/licenses/gpl-3.0.html)

-**Carmenda privacy tool** is a REST API solution designed to pseudonymize textual data for care organizations.
+**Carmenda Privacytool** is a REST API solution designed to pseudonymize textual data for care organizations.
-This backend leverages the **[Deduce](https://github.com/vmenger/deduce)** tool **[1]** algorithm to effectively mask sensitive information, ensuring compliance with data privacy regulations.
+This backend leverages the **[Deduce](https://github.com/vmenger/deduce)** algorithm **[1]** to effectively mask sensitive information, ensuring compliance with data privacy regulations.
-Built with **Polars** for enhanced performance, it provides a scalable API for handling large datasets.
+Built with **Polars** for enhanced performance, it provides a scalable API for handling large datasets efficiently.

-**[1]** *Menger, V.J., Scheepers, F., van Wijk, L.M., Spruit, M. (2017).
-DEDUCE: A pattern matching method for automatic de-identification of Dutch medical text, Telematics and Informatics, 2017, ISSN 0736-5853*
+**[1]** _Menger, V.J., Scheepers, F., van Wijk, L.M., Spruit, M. (2017).
+DEDUCE: A pattern matching method for automatic de-identification of Dutch medical text, Telematics and Informatics, 2017, ISSN 0736-5853_

 ## Features

 - **REST API for Pseudonymization**: HTTP endpoints for text de-identification using the Deduce algorithm
-- **High Performance**: Utilizes Polars to process large datasets quickly and efficiently
+- **High Performance**: Utilizes Polars with vectorized operations to process large datasets quickly and efficiently
+- **Asynchronous Processing**: Job-based processing with real-time progress tracking via Server-Sent Events (SSE)
+- **Job Management**: Cancel running jobs and track processing status through the API
 - **API Documentation**: Automatic OpenAPI/Swagger documentation for easy integration
 - **Docker Deployment**: Provided as a Docker image for simple setup and deployment
+- **Custom Lookup Tables**: Extended Dutch name databases for improved detection accuracy

 ## Getting Started

-Follow the instructions on the [wiki](https://github.com/Carmenda-nl/Carmenda_pseudonymize/wiki).
+Follow the extended instructions on the [wiki](https://github.com/Carmenda-nl/Carmenda_pseudonymize/wiki), or refer to one of the sections in this README.
+For building an executable to use with the frontend, please consult the Wiki.

+For a detailed list of changes and version history, see the [CHANGELOG](CHANGELOG.md).

 ## How It Works

-Carmenda privacy tool uses the Deduce algorithm to replace sensitive information in textual data with pseudonyms.
+The Privacytool uses the Deduce algorithm to detect and replace sensitive information in textual data with pseudonyms.
+Enhanced with custom Dutch lookup tables for names, locations, and medical institutions the tool provides improved accuracy for Dutch healthcare data.
 This method ensures that the data remains useful for analytical purposes while safeguarding individual privacy.

 ## License